Quantcast

 Back to Top

-Although scientists are only beginning to scratch the surface, new technologies are helping to solve some of the mysteries of the brain at a rapidly accelerating rate.
-Recent research has yielded significant findings, helping neuroscientists to better understand how our brain works and close in on cures and treatments for many seriously debilitating and potentially fatal diseases.
-With most major scientific journals maintaining Web sites, the latest neuroscience breakthroughs are right at your fingertips.
+Although scientists are only beginning to scratch the surface, new technologies are helping to solve some of the mysteries of the brain at an ever-increasing rate.
+With most major scientific journals maintaining Web sites, the latest neuroscience and brain research is right at your fingertips.

 • Most scientific journals present only article abstracts on their Web sites and require the purchase of an often quite expensive subscription for access to the entire text of an article.
 But bear in mind that there are alternatives.
 If you’re interested in one article on a specific topic, most journals offer temporary (usually one-day) access to an individual article for a small fee.